 Some professors and lecturers make their courses or teaching materials available online.
 If you have missed something or want to explore a topic in more depth, you will find it in the e-learning section of your higher education institution.

-The precise requirements, content and sequence of a degree programme are set out in the examination regulations.
+The precise requirements, content and sequence of a degree programme are set out in the .
 They also give students more information about their compulsory courses.

 Course in which students discuss academic topics and issues with their lecturer and amongst themselves, often combined with seminar papers and term papers.

-This type of course adds a practical component to lectures and seminars.
+This type of course adds a practical component to and .
 With expert supervision, students solve exercises or apply the scientific methods they have learnt.

 Course held in a lecture hall, where a lecturer gives a one-and-a-half-hour talk on a particular topic.
 Usually involves many listeners and little discussion.